Sci-Extract/sisyphus/README.md

 ## Future development
 Since the object of extraction is quite variaty, ranging from chem/physi properties to chemical reactions.
 It's hard to define a googd pipeline for a new task without futher tuning.
 For example, If I want to extract solid-state inorganic reactions from paper, for the prompt chaining method (which is now implemented by sisyphus), one could think that create a classification module and then the extraction module (module is an abstraction of LLM program).
 To achieve a promising output, every component needed to maintain in order to coordinate with each other, so, a lot of prompt engineering and expert knowledge required.
 It was brittle in other words.
 DSPy is a tool to systematically to create a LLM program, it's do not require any prompt (well, mostly).
 Breifly, it's a tool to easily create promgram and make it to the best suite out of box.

+## Known issue
+Parsed articles which from elsevier publisher are failed to get rid of the reference tag.
+Others works fine.